Mortgages

 What affects how much you can borrow?

-There are several things that affect how much you can borrow in Ireland.
-Here’s the main factors that lenders take into account when assessing your mortgage application.
+Several things affect how much you can borrow in Ireland.
+Here’s the main factors lenders consider when assessing your mortgage application.

-• The type of mortgage you want: e.g. first time buyer, self build, buy to let, bad credit etc.
+• The type of mortgage you want: For instance, whether you are a first time buyer, self build, buy to let, bad credit.

-• Your income: or combined income if someone else is applying for the mortgage with you.
+• Your annual income: The total amount you earn or your combined annual income if someone else applies for the mortgage with you.

-• Number of dependants: If you have children under 18, some of your income will be used to support them.
+• Number of dependants: If you have children under 18, the lender will consider how much it costs to support them.

-• Your existing credit commitments: such as loans, credit cards, overdrafts, hire purchase agreements or car finance.
+• Your existing credit commitments: Such as loan repayments, credit cards, overdrafts, BNPL or hire purchase agreements or car finance.

-• Other monthly outgoings: e.g. childcare costs, household bills and insurances.
+• Other monthly outgoings: For instance, childcare costs, household bills and insurance.

-• Your credit history: and how responsibly you have repaid loans and credit in the past.
+• Your credit history: This depends on how responsibly you have repaid loans and credit in the past.
 Here’s how to check your credit record for free.

 Compare mortgage interest rates